 According to the Commission, more than 50 million Europeans cannot afford to heat their homes in winter, and the same number are either behind on their electricity and gas bills, or live in damp and leaky homes.
 This is not just inconvenient, it can have fatal consequences.

 Insulating walls, roofs, ceilings and floors is the most cost-effective way to increase energy efficiency of buildings and thereby reduce GHG emissions.

 Climate Solutions - A cost effective analysis

-Under the revised Energy Performance of Buildings Directive (EPBD) from 2018 (to be issued before the institutional summer break, with the unofficial version available here), Member States will have to “establish renovation strategies to reach a highly energy efficient and decarbonised building stock by 2050”.
+Under the revised Energy Performance of Buildings Directive (EPBD), Member States will have to “establish renovation strategies to reach a highly energy efficient and decarbonised building stock by 2050”.

 Furthermore, the legislation emphasises the paramount importance of addressing the building envelope.
 Without high-performing insulation products such as plastic insulation foams, reaching this 2050 objective – derived from COP21 – will be impossible.

 Reducing our energy usage does not need to be at the expense of other challenges, notably environmental and health issues.
 A life-cycle approach shows that plastic insulation materials exhibit superior environmental performance over competing alternatives.

 They also positively contribute to the indoor air quality of buildings as shown by their excellent ratings in this area.
 Learn more about the sustainability credentials of plastic construction materials.